You're a small business owner and your business is growing, you’re tired of working 12-hour days, seven days a week, and you’ve decided you need help.

 These numbers also don’t include all the other costs associated with hiring your first employee, such as:

-Technology solutions, such as software licenses and video conferencing subscriptions.
+- Technology solutions, such as applicant tracking systems and video conferencing subscriptions.

 The investment is usually worth it in the long run, but it’s something you should absolutely factor into your decision-making.